kelvn-dev/documentation-hub/interview-preparation/k8s.md

 While Deployments create all pods concurrently, StatefulSets enforce sequential pod creation.
 When scaling down, Kubernetes terminates the Pods in reverse order: the last Pod is removed first.

 However, you can override this behavior by setting the podManagementPolicy to Parallel

+## DeamonSet

+Runs 1 pod on every matching node.
+Usually used for logging or monitoring agents

 ## Service